MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ### LSMOP

 Large-scale multi- and many-objective problem test suite [^cheng17].
-These problems are scalable in the number of objectives.
-Control this by replacing `N` in the name.
+These problems are scalable in the number of objectives, controlled by passing the value `N` to the constructor.

 Problem | # of Vars | # of Objs | # of Constrs | Type | Constructor | Pareto Front
 :------ | :-------: | :-------: | :----------: | :--- | :---------- | ------------